cassking/rails-react-spotify-twilio-lessons-learned/README.md

 avoid any risk of exposing sensitive API keys and secrets, the code is in a private repo with my own API keys and secrets swapped in.
 I'm keeping  my code as reference for implementation in other apps I want to build in the future.

+* [YOU CAN TRY IT OUT HERE: DEMO]https://textmemusic.herokuapp.com/

 I feel compelled to share all the lessons learned for others to be brave and take the dive into both of thes fun APIs

 While buidling this out, I stumbled quite a bit, but I learn lot! ..and... it was so much fun to build!